ivstudio/dsa/README.md

 I’m using [Jest](https://jestjs.io/) to test the solutions.

 - To run all the tests: `npm run test`
-- To run a single test file: `npm run test name_of_test_file`

 ### Folder Structure

-This ever-growing project continues to expand and evolve over time.
-It’s organized by algorithms and data structures, and within those categories, it's sorted by type.
-All implementations have unit tests associated with the exercise.
+This project will continue to grow and evolve.
+It is organized by algorithms, data structures, and exercises.
+Each implementation includes unit tests.

 ```bash
 root/